FactomProject/FactomDocs/developerSandboxSetup.md

 * Optionally adjust `DirectoryBlockInSeconds`.
 600 gives 10 minute blocks, which is more realistic
   * The default is for 1 minute blocks (60) which is much easier to develop with.
 Shorter times have not been tested.

+For easier debugging, change the `logLevel` to  `info`.
+This exports pointers to data which is added into factom to the ~/.factom/data/export/ directory.
+Adding new entries will add new files to the directory with the specified ChainID.

 #### Run Factomd

 In a terminal window, run `factomd`.
 (Windows users have a desktop shortcut)